 Electron beam radiation therapy is used to treat lymphoma in your skin (cutaneous lymphoma).
 Electrons don’t go deep in your body.
 The dose of radiation to deeper tissues is minimal.

 Before Your Treatment

-- Your treatment site is mapped out correctly.
+- Your treatment area is mapped out.

 - You get the right dose of radiation.

 - The radiation dose to nearby tissue is as small as possible.

 Your simulation appointment will take about 2 to 3 hours.

 - During your simulation, you will be lying in one position for a long time.
 If you think you will be uncomfortable lying still, you can take acetaminophen (Tylenol®) or your usual pain medication before your simulation.

 - If you think you might get anxious during your procedure, ask your doctor if medication might be helpful.

 - Wear comfortable clothes that are easy to take off.
 You will need to change into a hospital gown.